shane-os/Ballinlough-swimming-club/README.md

 #### Resolution of Bugs

 #### Deployment of Website
-The Ballinlough Swimming Club website will be deployed using the Github pages feature.
+The website is stored as a repository on the Github site.
+The website has been created using the Gitpod Integrated Development Environment.
+The Ballinlough Swimming Club website has been deployed using the Github pages feature.
+The following is the process for deploying a site on Github pages:

+1. Login to Github website with username and password.
+2. Select settings option at the top of the navigation menu on the shane-os/Ballinlough-swimming-club Github repository page.
+3. Go to the Github pages section.
+4. Select the Master branch and confirm.
+5. The page is now live at: https://shane-os.github.io/Ballinlough-swimming-club/.

 #### Accreditation